rpresa94/dev-challenge/README.md

 # KelbyOne Developer Challenge

 ### Project description
-At KelbyOne we utilize an internal API to retrieve data for display on the website.
+At KelbyOne, we utilize an API to communicate between our backend and frontend.
 For this exercise we would like you to use HTML, CSS and Javascript to read the APIs and display the data in an organized way.
 We have included a basic starter layout to help out, feel free to use what has been provided (sample HTML structure below for required html elements) or use any frameworks you would like to complete the tasks.
 There is no time limit to the test.
 The amount of time will depend on the approach taken to accomplish the tasks given.
 Some approaches could be faster, while others might take much longer.

 *We are not as worried about the time it takes to complete or the approach taken (JS library vs vanilla JS).
 What we are looking for is quality code, creativity, and problem-solving skills.*